nedialkova-lab/mim-tRNAseq/docs/source/start.rst

 Note: mim-tRNAseq does not require an input from Modomics_ for modification indexing, but automatically connects to the Modomics server and retrieves this information.
 Therefore an **internet connection is required** to run mim-tRNAseq.
 However, there is an offline copy of Modomics so that mim-tRNAseq can still run without connection, or if the Modomics database is offline.

 mim-tRNAseq requires a few input files depending on the species of interest.
-Data for some of these species is already present in the `data/` folder and can be specified easily with the `--species` parameter.
+Data for some of these species is already present in the `data/` folder and can be specified easily with the `--species` parameter (see :ref:`Pre-built references` below for available references).
 If not here, you may be able to obtain the required files from the GtRNAdb_, or request new predictions from the maintainers if your species of interest is not there.
 Failing this, the input files can be generated using tRNAscanSE_ on a genome reference file, but the annotation and naming of tRNAs becomes crucial for mim-tRNAseq functioning.
 Information on the tRNAscan-SE ID given in parantheses in the fasta file must match entries in the ".out" file for proper processing.
 This kind of manual prediction, annotation, and input into mim-tRNAseq can conceivably create many issues, as mim-tRNAseq expects files and annotations as thos formatted in GtRNADB files.
 This functionality has also not been extensively tested.

 Input files include: